aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/barcode-recognition/read-barcode-properties/_index.md

 {{< /highlight >}}

 ## **Getting Barcode Placement Region and Orientation Angle**
 In some cases, developers may need to get information about the placement region of a source barcode and its orientation angle.
-To enable such a possibility, ***Aspose.BarCode for .NET*** provides a group of properties called [*RegionParameters*](https://apireference.aspose.com/barcode/net/aspose.barcode.barcoderecognition/barcoderegionparameters) that stores the following information:
+To enable such a possibility, ***Aspose.BarCode for Java*** provides a class called [*BarCodeRegionParameters*](https://apireference.aspose.com/barcode/java/com.aspose.barcode.barcoderecognition/BarCodeRegionParameters) that stores the following information:
 -	Quadrangle – a quadrangle object that bounds a barcode
 -	Rectangle - a rectangle object that bounds a barcode
 -	Points – an array of points constituting a barcode